 Suki can also be made in thicker fabrics for colder days as a kind of jacket, which gives a completely different look.
 I recently made it in a woven wool fabric and lengthened the sleeves like this to make a Kimono style jacket.

-Here is my lovely fam, Becky (fave sis no 2), Patsy (mum), Nilly (niece), Anna (fave sis no 1) and me (big sis) all modelling a kimono at my mums birthday get together (she’s 21 yet again!).
+Here is my lovely fam, Becky (fave sis no 2), Patsy (mum), Nilly (niece), Anna (fave sis no 1) and me (big sis), all modelling a kimono at my mums special birthday get together (she’s 21 yet again!).